Financial Freedom

 How do you become financially free?

-To become financially free, you must pay off your consumer debts, build a safety net of savings funds, and create enough passive income through investing or business ownership to pay for your current and expected future living expenses.
+To become financially free, you must pay off your consumer debt, build a safety net of savings funds, and create enough passive income through investing or business ownership to pay for your current and expected future living expenses.

 We are burdened with increasing debt, monetary emergencies, excessive consumer spending, and other problems that keep us from reaching our most meaningful financial objectives.
 Such challenges confront everybody, but the following twelve habits can put you on the ideal path to financial wellness.